KKGo-Software-engineering/fun-exercise-git/README.md

 ## Challenges

-## Challenge 1: Merge Practice by using git commit and git merge
+## Challenge 1: Three-Way Merge Practice by using git commit and git merge

 ### Guide: